Last updated: January 06, 2025

 Income

-To apply for a home equity loan, you must show proof of income.
-Lenders want to ensure that you make enough money to repay the loan.
-Increasing your consistent income through a promotion or a second job can help improve your chances of receiving the loan terms you want.
+When applying for a home equity loan, you might need to show proof of income.
+Lenders want to ensure you make enough money to repay the loan.

-You can determine your DTI ratio by dividing your monthly debts by your gross income.
-Student loans, auto loans, and credit cards count toward your monthly debt, but living expenses like groceries or utilities typically don’t.
-DTI limits vary across lenders and loans but paying down debts could help with eligibility.
+You can determine your DTI ratio by dividing your monthly debts by your gross monthly income.
+Student loans, auto loans, other loan payments, credit cards and court-ordered fixed payments count toward your monthly debt.

 Closing thoughts: How much home equity loan can I get?